 Since 2003, the Government has launched six rounds of Matching Grant Scheme (MGS) to help the higher education sector diversify its funding sources.
-In the past six rounds of MGS, participating institutions altogether secured additional resources of about $22 billion, comprising nearly $15 billion of private donations and about $7.4 billion of government matching grants.
+In the past six rounds of MGS, participating institutions altogether secured additional resources of about $22.2 billion, comprising about $14.8 billion of private donations and about $7.4 billion of government matching grants.

-Following the announcement in the 2017 Policy Address, the Government has launched the seventh MGS for application by qualified local self-financing degree-awarding institutions with a view to further enhancing the education quality of the self-financing post-secondary education sector by helping such institutions tap more funding sources and fostering a philanthropic culture.
-The duration of the seventh MGS will be two years from 1 August 2017 to 31 July 2019.
+Following the announcement in the 2017 Policy Address, the Government reserved $500 million to launch the seventh MGS for application by qualified local self-financing degree-awarding institutions with a view to further enhancing the education quality of the self-financing post-secondary education sector by helping such institutions tap more funding sources and fostering a philanthropic culture.
+The duration of the seventh MGS ran for two years from 1 August 2017 to 31 July 2019.
 On the other hand, the Eighth Matching Grant Scheme, set up specifically for the 10 publicly-funded post-secondary institutions, has been receiving application since July 2019.

 Government matching grants can be used for enhancing the quality of teaching and learning and the quality of governance, and/or implementing capital works projects in campuses in Hong Kong.
-Grants will be provided to match private donations specified for the above-mentioned purposes.
+Grants are provided to match private donations specified for the above-mentioned purposes.

 * Participating in the Seventh Matching Grant Scheme from 9 July 2018